 The following steps will help in case the “Show most used apps” toggle is greyed out:-

-- Open the Settings app once more, then go to the
+Step 1.
+Open the Settings app once more, then go to the Privacy section.

-General tab in the left side pane and then ON the toggle that says “Let Windows track program launches to improve Start and search results”.
+Step 2.
+Click on the General tab in the left side pane and then turn ON the toggle that says “Let Windows track program launches to improve Start and search results.”

-Either of the two methods listed above should cause the Run command to save the history to your Windows 10 computer.
+Either of the two methods listed above should enable the Run command to save the history on your Windows 10 computer.

 How to Save Run History on Windows 10 using Registry Editor?